wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Fixed bug where radio and checkboxes could not be marked as required
+* Fixed bug where radio and checkbox labels could not be hidden
+* Fixed bug that caused field values not to be transfered in emails when the field name was left blank

 = 1.1.2 =
 * Fixed a bug in the form builder that could lead to regular select dropdowns beeing displayed as multiselect dropdowns